Advanced-Software-Engineering-Projects/ExternalFormsMicroserviceMain/README.md

 ## Technologies Used

-- Programming Language: (Specify language, e.g., Python, Java, Node.js)
+- Programming Language: (C#)
-- Framework: (Specify framework, e.g., Spring Boot, Express.js, Flask)
+- Framework: ASP.NET Core
-- Database: (Specify database, e.g., PostgreSQL, MongoDB, MySQL)
-- Other: (Add any additional technologies or tools)

-## Getting Started

-### Prerequisites

-- (List required software, e.g., Node.js, Java, Docker)
+- Database: (Used a flat file .json)